chrisnewark/chrisnewark.github.io/_events/19-20/2020-01-18-kent-schools-cross-country-champs.md

 To help cover the cost of this event, there will be an athlete entry fee of &#163;2 which will be collected on the day of competition.

-### Course

-It is strongly advised that all competitors ensure they have suitable footwear for what may be heavy ground conditions.

 ### Cancellation of event

 If this becomes necessary, all district co-ordinators will be informed and a notice will be put on the website by Thursday 16th January 2020.